 You’ve already learned that sleeping on your stomach causes fluid and blood to pool around your eyes, so it’s logical to conclude that sleeping on your back would help it drain.
 Bonus points if you add an extra pillow to further encourage the fluid to stay away.
-Just be careful that you don’t throw your spine and neck out of alignment (here's our list of top rated back sleeper pillows).
+Just be careful that you don’t throw your spine and neck out of alignment.

 Lightening Products and Sunscreen

 Sometimes, the darkness is above the skin, not below it.
 In cases like these, a lightening product that contains Vitamin C, licorice extract, and kojic acid can help alleviate some of the darkness because they inhibit the production of melanin (a brown or black skin pigment).
 We also suggest wearing a sunscreen designed for the face to prevent further sun damage and pigmentation.